Cooperative Forest Research Unit (CFRU)

 Wagner staff were also involved in the development and review of habitat management guidelines for the species: See here.

-Wagner has signed an agreement with the Northeast MOTUS Collaboration to allow the installation and maintenance of a MOTUS Wildlife Tracking System tower on lands in northern New Hampshire.
+Wagner has signed an agreement with the Northeast MOTUS Collaboration to allow the installation and maintenance of MOTUS Wildlife Tracking System towers on lands Wagner manages.

 These towers capture information from nanotags attached to various study animals.
-This tower started operation in 2019 and in its first season (a) documented unexpected patterns of movements by the local rusty blackbirds and (b) identified birds from other studies migrating between northern Canada to the Atlantic flyway.
+The first tower started operation in 2019 and in its first season (a) documented unexpected patterns of movements by the local rusty blackbirds and (b) identified birds from other studies migrating between northern Canada to the Atlantic flyway.

 The National Council on Air and Stream Improvement (NCASI) provides targeted research in support of sustainable forestry including the impacts of different forest management practices on water quality and at-risk species.